Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

 -	List of installed packages (from apt, conda, and snap)
 -	System logs and command history.

 Text files, which are used to store system critical information, are created  in the destination directory within the repository when you run the script .
-The  default path for the destination directory is the SystemLogs folder.
+The  default path for the destination directory is the SystemLogs folder within the repository.

 Description of the text files is given below: